 Want To Step Out Of A Power Struggle?

-At a school serving students from many nationalities, I was struggling to establish norms in my classroom that worked for everyone.
+At a school serving students with many nationalities and used to divergent cultural norms, I was struggling to establish norms in my classroom that worked for everyone - especially me.

-Eventually, I was tired of making “exceptions” for students, so I made it crystal clear that I absolutely would NOT accept any final papers coming in late the next day.
-Students were to place their final drafts in my assignment collection tray on or before 8:00am the next morning.
+Eventually, tired of making “exceptions” for students, I announced one morning that I absolutely would NOT accept any final papers coming in late the next day.
+Students were to place their final drafts in my assignment collection tray on or before 8:00am the next morning, or risk a zero on the assignment.

-I could feel my heart sink as I walked straight into A Classic Power Struggle.
+My heart tightened and sank as I walked straight into A Classic Power Struggle.

-“Look, if you can get it here by 8:01am, then you can get it here by 8:00am.
-Make sure it’s on time or I won't be accepting it.”
+“If you can get it here by 8:01am, then you can get it here by 8:00am.
+Make sure it’s on time or I won't accept it.”

 Every time we make a demand, we set up a power-struggle in which others can choose to submit (usually resentfully), or rebel.

-Predictably, at 8:01am, James sauntered into my classroom looked directly at me, and dropped his paper ceremoniously into the tray.
+Predictably, James swaggered casually into my classroom the following morning, looked directly at me, and dropped his paper dramatically and ceremoniously into the tray at 8:01am.

 Domination scripts are driven by fear and control; they breed fragmentation and force.